Root Me Challenge - Decoding Hidden Messages in Tweets using Steganography

 StegExpose(for images)Wireshark(for network steganography)

-Pro Tip: Always analyze files in a sandboxed environment to avoid malware exposure.
+Pro Tip: Always analyze suspicious files in a sandboxed environment to prevent malware exposure.

 - Root Me Steganography Challenges – Practice decoding hidden messages.